Skip to content ↓

 Lateness

 Pupils arriving late may seriously disrupt not only their continuity of learning but also that of others.
-Where pupils miss registration altogether and fail to provide an adequate explanation they will be marked as unauthorised absent even though they may arrive later.
-Where a pupil does arrive late they must report to the school office, who will note their attendance.
-If a child is genuinely unavoidably late because of difficulties at home or other circumstances the class teacher or Headteacher must be informed in writing.
+Where pupils miss registration altogether and fail to provide an adequate explanation, they will be marked as unauthorised absent even though they may arrive later.
+Where a pupil does arrive late, they must report to the school office, who will note their attendance.
+If a child is genuinely unavoidably late because of difficulties at home or other circumstances, the class teacher or Headteacher must be informed in writing.
 This schools’ Education Welfare Officer visits the school on a regular basis to check the registers for lateness and absence.
-If regular lateness or absence is noted, the Education Welfare Officer after consulting with the Headteacher will take appropriate action.
+If regular lateness or absence is noted, the Education Welfare Officer, after consulting with the Headteacher will take appropriate action.

 Planned absence

 Attending a medical or dental appointment will be counted as authorised as long as the pupil’s parent or carer notifies the school in advance of the appointment and produces evidence of the appointment.
-However, we encourage parents/carers to make medical and dental appointments out of school hours when possible.
+However, we encourage parents/carers to make medical and dental appointments outside of school hours when possible.
 Where this is not possible, the pupil should be out of school for the minimum amount of time necessary.
-The pupil’s parent or carer must request other types of term-time absence as far in advance as possible, including sitting entrance examinations, using the Request for School Absence for Exceptional Circumstances or Examinations forms available to download below or as a paper copy from the school office.
+The pupil’s parent or carer must request other types of term-time absence as far in advance as possible, including sitting entrance examinations, using the Request for School Absence for Exceptional Circumstances or Examinations forms linked and available to download below or as a paper copy from the school office.

 Family bereavements